-You’ve probably read this umpteen times before and you’ll probably read it umpteen times again: you can’t beat fishing in Costa Rica.
+You’ve probably read this umpteen times before and you’ll probably read it umpteen times again: you can’t beat deep sea fishing in Costa Rica.
 For a country only about the size of West Virginia, Costa Rica has a reputation for fishing that outweighs Florida’s and several other fashionable fishing destinations of the world.
-Regardless of whether it’s inshore or offshore fishing, Costa Rica trumps every other fishing experience.
+Regardless of whether it’s inshore or offshore fishing, Costa Rica trumps every other deep sea fishing experience.
 The challenge is huge and so is the potential and the reward.

-Nature has endowed Costa Rica with vast swathes of rich coastal ecosystems, making it one of the best fishing destinations of the world.
+Nature has endowed Costa Rica with vast swathes of rich coastal ecosystems, making it one of the best deep sea fishing destinations of the world.
 Sandwiched between the Caribbean Sea and Pacific Ocean, Costa Rica commands 800 miles of coastline.
 The sportfishing opportunities here are nothing less than phenomenal.

 Fishing boats in Costa Rica set out at dawn on their ambitious quests.